 You may ask why SORA isn’t punishment if it was enacted as an extended form of parole.
 Because the courts say so, that’s why, and courts are honorable persons or else they wouldn’t have “Hon.” in front of their names.

-SORA protects the constitutional rights of sex offenders by giving them a hearing where a judge decides where they place on the Frankenstein scale.
-These hearings are prosecuted in criminal court by the local District Attorney’s Office, with all the apparatus of the criminal justice system, but that doesn’t make SORA punishment.
+SORA protects the constitutional rights of sex offenders by giving them a hearing where a judge objectively decides what risk level the People want.
+Because although SORA is a purely civil statute, these hearings are prosecuted in criminal court by the local District Attorney’s Office, with all the apparatus of the criminal justice system, but that doesn’t make SORA punishment.
 Because the courts say it isn’t, and courts. . . .

 Courts and prosecutors determine risk level by using an official “Risk Assessment Instrument” (RAI) that was whipped up over a weekend by some parole officers 20 years ago.
 They were experts in sex offender recidivism.
 Who said so?
-The Governor, that’s who, the same honorable man who brought back the death penalty.
+Former Governor Pataki, that’s who, the same honorable man who brought back the death penalty to NY.